carnisj/bcdi/README.rst

    facet strain.

-3) :mod:`bcdi.experiment`: definition of the experimental geometry (beamline, setup, detector...).
+3) :mod:`bcdi.experiment`: definition of the experimental geometry (beamline, setup, detector, diffractometer...).

 4) :mod:`bcdi.graph` : generation of plots using predefined templates.

-5) :mod:`bcdi.postprocessing`: various methods for post-processing the complex output of a phasing algorithm.
+5) :mod:`bcdi.postprocessing`: methods for post-processing the complex output of a phasing algorithm.

-6) :mod:`bcdi.preprocessing`: various methods for pre-processing the diffraction intensity.
+6) :mod:`bcdi.preprocessing`: methods for pre-processing the diffraction intensity in Bragg CDI or forward CDI geometry.

 7) :mod:`bcdi.simulation`: in BCDI geometry, calculation of the diffraction intensity based on FFT or kinematical sum.
 It can include a displacement field, noise,